 Wildfire Control and Prevention in Mississippi

-The Mississippi Forestry Commission responded to and suppressed 922 wildfires that burned 19,251 acres in FY 2021.
+The Mississippi Forestry Commission responded to and suppressed 922 wildfires that burned 19,251 acres in FY21.

 Wildfire detection is provided by airplane surveillance coupled with the wildfire reports from the public (using toll-free numbers provided by the Mississippi Forestry Commission), and dispatch calls from local law enforcement.

 MFC Wildland Firefighters

-County fire suppression crews are dispatched from a central dispatching location in their area.
-In the fiscal year 2019, Mississippi Forestry Commission Wildland Firefighters saved 4,441 structures threatened by wildfire activity.
-33 structures were damaged or destroyed 28 structures.
+The MFC responded to and suppressed 922 wildfires that burned 19,251 acres in FY21.
+MFC Wildland Firefighters saved 1,298 structures threatened by wildfire activity.
+Wildfire damaged or destroyed 28 structures.
 The average wildfire size was 21 acres.
 The MFC dispatches wildland firefighting personnel and equipment to the location of reported wildfire activity 24/7.

 The Mississippi Forestry Commission (MFC) is the only state agency responsible for responding to and suppressing wildfires in Mississippi.